LinnSilver/to-do-list-pj2/README.md

 ### Acknowledgments

-Thank you to my mentor Brian Macharia.
-For Your support and guidance.
-Your great knowledge and commitment during this project has made my project better and more enjoyable.
+Thanks to my mentor Brian Macharia.
+For your support and guidance.
+And for encouraging me to do even better.